Anastasius Hartmann: Episcopate

-In September 1845, Pope Gregory XVI. made him the Vicar Apostolic of Patna and Titular Bishop of Derbe, with episcopal ordination at Akbar's Church on 15 March 1846 by the local Apostolic Vicar Alessandro Borghi (bishop), Hartmanns bishopric consisted of seven parishes that were supervised by four priests.
+In September 1845, Pope Gregory XVI made him the Vicar Apostolic of Patna and Titular Bishop of Derbe.
+The episcopal ordination was celebrated at Akbar's Church on 15 March 1846 by the local Apostolic Vicar Alessandro Borghi (bishop), Hartmanns bishopric consisted of seven parishes that were supervised by four priests.
 He worked with great zeal and under difficult conditions.

 On July 9, 1854 Anastasius Hartmann became Vicar Apostolic of Bombay.